michaelbradley91/StickySharedResources/README.md

 <sup>Note that this field is not synchronised in any way, so you should generally only set it once.

-Once you're done with the resource/s in the resource group, you free all of them at once as follows:
+Once you're done with the resource/s in the resource group, you free them all at once as follows:

 <code>resourceGroup.FreeSharedResources();</code>

-Suppose you want to acquire the resource later, so your thread has access and you know that no other thread does?
-You would do this:
+What if you want to acquire the resource later, so your thread has access and you know that no other thread does?
+You simply do this:

 <code>var resourceGroup = SharedResourceGroup.CreateAcquiringSharedResources(resource);</code>